I am a freelance journalist, film maker and campaign communication consultant with 20 years experience on the energy transition.

-In 2001, I covered my first UN COP climate conference, but paradoxically spent most of my time at the event chasing OPEC ministers to ask them about oil production quotas.
-This diverted attention from the future of our planet to the short term demands from “the markets”.
+In 2001, I covered my first UN COP climate conference, but paradoxically spent most of my time chasing OPEC ministers to ask them about oil production quotas as that’s what “the markets” were demanding of a business writer.

-This led me to try something different, and to work for NGOs and think-tanks active on the climate crisis.
-I managed a wide range of projects: from being the first-ever NGO campaigner (for WWF) on improving the energy efficiency of products sold in the EU, to devising a comprehensive research project which informed the Stern Review and the UK Climate Change Act; from writing media briefings about the business implications of the Paris Agreement in 2015, to interviewing former ministers and EU Commissioners for a report on the energy transition I edited for Chatham House.
+That led me to manage a wide range of projects: from devising and kick starting, from 2002 onwards, the first pan-European campaigns on energy efficiency legislation across the EU, some of which are still going today, to devising a comprehensive research programme for The Big Ask, which informed the Stern Review and the 2008 UK Climate Change Act; from writing media briefings about the business implications of the Paris Agreement, to interviewing former ministers and EU Commissioners for a report on the energy transition I edited for Chatham House.

-I now help a variety of organisations in the non profit sector in a wide range of ways and I continue writing articles when I can , although my main journalistic effort has slightly shifted to directing and producing short films and videos.
+I continue writing articles when I can , but my main journalistic effort has slightly shifted to directing and producing short films and videos.

 For more information and my daily rates, please contact me at mail [AT] germanacanzi.eu